 Palliative care can be introduced at any stage in an illness diagnosis.
-Most often, a doctor writes it as an insurance covered prescription straight to the patient's caregiver.
+Most often, a doctor writes it as an insurance-covered prescription straight to the patient's caregiver.
 It does not have to become obvious that the disease has advanced to the point where it becomes difficult to provide comfort.
 You can ask your doctor about this custom care at any stage of the disease.
 Mostly, the program of treatment and the doctor stay the same, but the extra help in these cases proves to uplift the patient in many ways.

 There are case studies on cancer, MS, COPD, and dialysis patients that prove the benefits when palliative care joins the treatment program that is already in effect.
-Palliative care is not exclusive to those conditions, they were just chosen as examples.
-The onset of advanced symptoms in a disease slowed down due to increased pain relief.
-And, as the mindset of the patient improves, his or her overall health does too.
+Palliative care is not exclusive to those conditions; they were just chosen as examples.
+The onset of advanced symptoms in a disease is slowed down due to increased pain relief.
+And, as the mindset of the patient improves, his or her overall health does, too.
 One creates the other.
 It's our motto here at MediLodge of Southfield, and it shows in every aspect of care we give.